Sauerkraut

 3. sprinkle pickling salt over top 4. toss to coat completely, then set aside

-2) Sprinkle your salt over top and gently toss to fully incorporate.
-I use my hands, its just easier.
-I massage the cabbage with my hands for about five minutes.
-Salt: I use 3 heaping tablespoons for a medium large cabbage.
-It seems like it won’t be enough for that amount, but trust me, it is.
+It seems like it won’t be enough salt, but trust me, it is.
 As you toss the cabbage, you’ll see within the first minute that moisture is already beginning to be drawn out of the cabbage.
 Gently squeeze handfuls of cabbage as you’re massaging it.

 pushing the shredded cabbage down with a pounder is very effective.
 You can watch the liquid rise.

-3) At this point, you can cover the cabbage loosely with a cloth and set aside for about half an hour or more.
+3) At this point, you can cover the cabbage loosely with a cloth and set aside for an hour or more.
 This gives the salt time to work.
 When you come back, gently toss it by hand and again, and you’ll be surprised by how much liquid you’ll see.
+You can even do this the night before if you want.
+Don’t wast a drop of that liquid, you’ll need it all.

 5) Take one of the outer leaves you’ve set aside, fold to fit into the jar, and place on top of the sauerkraut.
 This will help keep small pieces from floating to the surface and causing your grief later.